calliope-project/calliope/docs/advanced/shadow_prices.md

 ## Shadow prices when running in Python

-When running in Python, you can turn on shadow price tracking by running `model.backend.shadow_prices.activate()` after `model.build()`.
+When running in Python, you can additionally turn on shadow price tracking by running `model.backend.shadow_prices.activate()` after `model.build()`.
+By doing that, or by having added at least one valid constraint in `config.solve.shadow_prices` (see above), shadow price tracking will be enabled.

 Then, you can access shadow prices for any constraint once you have an optimal solution by running `model.backend.shadow_prices.get("constraint_name")`, which returns an [xarray.DataArray][].

 !!! example